marksunner/decoherence-paper/README.md

 The paper was never intended for peer review because of it's obvious limitations.
 Instead, it served as a conceptual laboratory — a space to work through ideas that are the worldbuilding ice berg beneath my science fiction novel [Aporia](https://github.com/marksunner/aporia).

-I'm sharing it because I found the exercise valuable, and because someone much smarter might see something I missed — or tell me exactly where it breaks.
+I'm sharing it because I found the exercise valuable, and because someone smarter that me might see something I missed — or tell me exactly where it breaks.

 ## Companion Materials